HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/track-descriptions.md

 #### FHIR IG building and authoring

 FHIR IG authoring for documenting a FHIR RestfulAPI can seem like a big challenge to new FHIR developers.
 In this track we introduce the participants to FHIR IG authoring, building and how to publish a draft on Github.
+The participation in this track can be combined with participation in PMD/OKT API development tracks, to document results from work in those tracks.

 ##### Prerequisites